 Tawny Owls Year 4 2021 - 2022

-Welcome back, I hope that you have had a lovely summer break and are ready for an exciting autumn term ahead!
-We start our term focusing on a text called, 'The Whale’ by Ethan and Vita Murrow.
-As we explore the book, there will be lots of writing opportunities, including setting narratives and newspaper report writing, as well as a focus on spelling and grammar expectations throughout the text.
+Welcome to Tawny Owls class page.
+Here parents will be able to see an overview of the learning that is planned for the second part of the autumn term We start our term focusing on a text called, 'Leaf’ by Sandra Dieckmann .
+As we explore the book, there will be lots of writing opportunities, including an outsider narrative and information report writing, as well as a focus on spelling and grammar expectations throughout the text.

 During our shared reading sessions, we will be continuing with our teaching sequence from Literacy Counts called, 'Steps to read,' which has been specifically developed to ensure that the children are immersed in a variety of text and genres.
-This term the children will be immersed in fiction, non-fiction and poetry pieces of text with strong links to whales, habitats and the coast.
+This term the children will be immersed in a plethora of stories and poetry pieces demonstrating different forms.

-In Geography, we will be learning about the coastline around the United Kingdom and learning to answer the question, ‘Do we like to be beside the seaside?' and 'What natural features can we find at the seaside?'
+In Geography, we will be learning about the Americas and learning to answer the question, ‘Can you come on a great American road trip?'.
 Our learning on this topic will lead to high quality outcomes for our curriculum books.
-This terms knowledge be supplemented through our English text and our Science unit of work, ‘dangers to living things.’
-Our Art lessons will link to this theme focusing on observational drawing, and later on printing techniques, linked to seascapes from the book ‘The Whale.’
+This terms knowledge will be supplemented through our English text and our DT lessons which will link to this theme focusing on mechanical systems and creating a moving history book using levers and linkages.

 Spelling and Maths homework will be set on a Friday and due in the following Wednesday.
 Both of these pieces of work will be set up electronically on the spelling shed and TTrockstars platforms.
 Please work with your child to ensure that their homework is completed on time.